 But while the atmosphere at this particular lakeside home could be defined as low-key, its appearance is anything but.
 “The intricate, heavy-timber style is definitely something we see more of in the West,” says Jeff Bowes, president and owner of Canadian Timberframes.
 “It’s big, bold, exciting — it definitely turns heads.”

-, Jeff and his team incorporated a two-level covered deck with plenty of space for spreading out and spending time with family and friends.
+Along the lakefront, Jeff and his team incorporated a two-level covered deck with plenty of space for spreading out and spending time with family and friends.
 There’s also a spacious screened-in porch (a smart solution during the buggy spring and summer months), a large firepit in the back yard, a regulation-size beach volleyball court and a covered, timber-framed boat port down by the water — and that’s all before you even step inside the home’s 6,900 square feet of living space.